 So you want a gas fire but don’t have a chimney or flue.
 What are your options?
-Well, you have three choices you can either use:
+Well, check out the following options for a gas fire without chimney:

 So what’s the difference and which one is best for you?